harishbalakrishnan3/Visual-Categorization/docs/_sources/datasets/nosofsky2017.rst.txt

 .. rubric:: References
 ..
 [NoMM07] Nosofsky, Robert M.;Sanders, Craig A.;McDaniel, Mark A. Tests of an Exemplar-Memory Model of Classification Learning in a High-Dimensional Natural-Science Category Domain.
-In Journal of Experimental Psychology: General.
+In: Journal of Experimental Psychology: General.
 Advance online publication. http://dx.doi.org/10.1037/xge0000369